bernardogoltz/wine-quality/README.md

 # Wine Quality Classifier Predictor
+---
 One-Afternoon project: Red Wine Quality prediction model using a pratice dataset from Kaggle.
-This repository was inspired by Siddhardhan course "Hands-on Machine Learning Course with Python".
+This repository was inspired by Siddhardhan course "Hands-on Machine Learning Course with Python"
----

 What are the more optimized way to drink a good wine without spending an excessive amount of money?
 And, if you are rich, what are the BETTER wine available at the market?

 Starting from a classic study dataset.
 We use the Random Forests method to classify the quality of wine.